Callum Reilly

 A midfielder who has also played at full back, Reilly began his career as a youngster with Birmingham City.
 He made his first-team debut in January 2012, turned professional later that year, and over the next three seasons made 66 appearances in all competitions.
 He had a short spell on loan at Burton Albion in 2015, and joined the club on a two-year contract in June of that year.
 Unable to establish himself in their first team, he spent the second half of the 2016–17 season on loan to Coventry City, and then joined Bury.
 After a loan spell at Gillingham, he signed for them ahead of the 2018–19 season.
 He was released in 2019, and spent the next two seasons with AFC Wimbledon in EFL League One before signing a one-year contract with Leyton Orient in 2021.
-He spent much of that season either injured or on loan at Solihull Moors, and joined Banbury United in September 2022.
+He spent much of that season either injured or on loan at Solihull Moors, joined Banbury United in September 2022, and signed for Tamworth in 2023.

 He has represented the Republic of Ireland at under-21 level.